Certain moments in time mark a tectonic shift in human history, what we call ‘the end of an era.’

 According to the Hollywood Reporter, Tarantino, while researching what Benedict Canyon looked like in 1969, stumbled upon a documentary.
 That documentary was made by Scott Michaels, who owns and runs a Los Angeles-based guided tour company called Dearly Departed Tours.

-‘I took Tarantino around,’ says Michaels, who earned a ‘special thanks’ credit on the film, Once Upon a Time in Hollywood.
+‘I took Tarantino around,’ says Michaels, who earned a ‘special thanks’ credit in Once Upon a Time in Hollywood.
 His Helter Skelter tour — which spans over 40 miles with stops at El Coyote, Laurel Canyon, various spots along the Sunset Strip and, of course, the Cielo Drive house — is one of his most popular.

-And while many people left the movie theater thinking that maybe the driveway shots may have actually been filmed on Cielo Drive, Tarantino used a location in Universal City for those scenes.
+And while many people left the movie theater thinking that maybe the driveway shots may have actually been filmed at the Cielo Drive house, you might be disappointed to learn that Tarantino used a location in Universal City for those scenes.

 When Michaels was asked to give his marks on the film’s depiction of the real Cielo Drive house: ‘I’m a nerd about it and I know exactly what it looked like.
 But I thought it was a decent representation considering that it’s the movies,‘ he said.

 More iconic homes

 Is It Real?
 The Exorcist House, Fact vs Fiction

 Behind the Evil Eyes: The (Real) Story of the Amityville House